-Working with September from the beginning, Charlotte is a respected and sought-after structural editor and copyeditor, Charlotte began her book publishing life at The Women’s Press in 1994 and was most recently editorial director at Ebury Publishing, where she commissioned and edited over twenty Sunday Times bestsellers.
+Working with September from the beginning, Charlotte is a respected and sought-after structural editor and copyeditor.
+She began her book publishing life at The Women’s Press in 1994 and went on to become editorial director at Ebury Publishing, where she commissioned and edited over twenty Sunday Times bestsellers.
 Charlotte is based in Cumbria, and she would love to hear from writers and creatives based in the north of the country.

 Sarah joined September Publishing in 2017, and she looks after direct sales, marketing, PR and a bit of everything else.
 She started her publishing career at indie book distributor Turnaround, where she managed the marketing and publicity team in producing sales materials and disseminating data for thousands of new books each year.
 Sarah graduated Kingston University’s MA Publishing & the Creative Economy course in 2012 and has a BA in professional writing from Missouri State University.